1960’s Tarzan Actor Ron Ely Dies At 86 Years Old

-Tall veteran actor Ron Ely who played the major character in the 1960s NBC series “Tarzan,” has passed away at age 86.
+Tall veteran actor Ron Ely who played the major character in the 1960s NBC series movie “Tarzan,” has passed away at age 86.

 His daughter, Kirsten Casale Ely, confirmed the news that her father died on Sept.
 29 at his home in Los Alamos, California.

-“He was an actor, writer, coach, mentor, family man and leader,” Kirsten Ely said in an Instagram post.
+“He was an actor, writer, coach, mentor, family man, and leader,” Kirsten Ely said in an Instagram post.

 “He created a powerful wave of positive influence wherever he went.
 The impact he had on others is something that I have never witnessed in any other person – there was something truly magical about him.”